MAP Research Programme | Hillary Elizabeth Segeren | Ontario, Canada

 Before your institution relies on it - read the transcript.

-If an AI-mediated exchange will be used to support a confession, plea, charge, conviction, disciplinary finding, detention decision, risk classification, or other adverse institutional outcome — that transcript needs to be assessed before the institution acts on it.
+If an AI-mediated exchange will be used to support a confession, plea, charge, conviction, disciplinary finding, detention decision, risk classification, or other adverse institutional outcome, that transcript should be assessed before the institution acts on it.
 Was the subject's meaning preserved, or did authority language replace it?
-Was the statement voluntary, or was it shaped by conditions the subject couldn't see?
-MAP's forensic review instrument answers those questions from the interaction record alone, without requiring access to the model or the system architecture.
+Was the statement voluntary, or was it shaped by conditions the subject could not see?
+MAP's forensic review instrument answers those questions from the interaction record, without requiring access to the model or the system architecture.

 "The case study is alarming and fascinating in a horrible way.
 I'm surprised this hasn't been named before."